p-adic shtukas and the theory of global and local Shimura varieties: Shtukas

 \end{prop/constr}

 \begin{remark} We expect that, in many cases at least, $(\sV^+, \phi_{\sV^+})$ ``further extends along $[\varpi]=p=0$", i.e. it is obtained by restriction along the morphism of locally ringed spaces

 from a uniquely determined $W(R^+)$-module with meromorphic Frobenius structure, more precisely from a BKF module over $R^{\sharp +}$.
 For example, when $(R, R^+)=(K, K^+)$ with $K^+$ a valuation ring of the perfectoid field $K$, this follows from the result of Kedlaya (Theorem \ref{FFKedlaya}).
-Combined with Proposition \ref{extensiontoY} above, this shows that in this case of a perfectoid field, the functor of Proposition \ref{propBKFshtuka} is essentially surjective and hence an equivalence of categories. \end{remark}
+Combined with Proposition \ref{extensiontoY} above, this shows that in this case of a perfectoid field, the functor of Proposition \ref{propBKFshtuka} is essentially surjective and hence an equivalence of categories. {\cmag In fact, the same conclusion holds when $(R, R^+)=((\prod_{i\in I}K_i)[1/(\varpi_i)], \prod_{i\in I}K^+_i)$ is a product of points, when restricting to shtukas of fixed rank.
+Indeed, we can apply the argument above, by using the extension of Kedlaya's result given in \cite[Prop.
+2.7]{Gl21}.} \end{remark}

 \begin{proof} Note that the shtuka $(\sV, \phi_\sV)_{|S}$ is a vector bundle with meromorphic Frobenius over $\CY_{[0,\infty)}(R, R^+)$.
 Let $\varpi=\pi^\flat\in R^+$ be the pseudo-uniformizer of $R^+$ that corresponds to $\pi$.
 Consider the sousperfectoid adic space